Back to Research

 Universal Health Coverage

-The UHC service coverage index at 52/100 is well below the SDG target, reflecting deficits across multiple service coverage domains: essential services including reproductive, maternal, newborn, and child health; infectious disease control; NCD management; and service capacity and access.
-Compare Thailand's UHC index of 83, achieved through its Universal Coverage Scheme launched in 2002 at a comparable income level.
+The UHC service coverage index at 52/100 is well below the SDG target of 80 by 2030 (WHO/WB 2021).
+The index reflects deficits across essential service domains: reproductive, maternal, newborn, and child health; infectious disease control; NCD management; and service capacity and geographic access.
+Bangladesh and WHO convened a technical consultation in late 2025 and formally advanced a UHC Roadmap 2026-2035, which the Tarique Rahman government has endorsed as a framework commitment.
+Translating the roadmap into funded annual plans is the immediate test.
+Thailand's UHC index of 83 was achieved through its Universal Coverage Scheme, launched in 2002 at a comparable income level, demonstrating the timeline and political economy of the transition.

-The core challenge is structural: Bangladesh's health system was built for episodic infectious disease management, not continuous chronic disease care.
-Achieving UHC requires transforming the delivery model from vertical disease programmes to integrated primary care, expanding risk pooling through social health insurance, and dramatically increasing government health spending from 0.44% of GDP toward the 1% threshold that peer countries demonstrate is necessary for meaningful coverage.
+The structural challenge is fundamental: Bangladesh's health system was built for episodic infectious disease management, not continuous chronic disease care.
+Achieving UHC requires transforming delivery from vertical disease programmes to integrated primary care, expanding risk pooling through social health insurance, and raising government health spending from 0.44% of GDP toward 1% as an immediate target, and 5% as the declared political commitment.
+The UHC roadmap sets the 2026-2035 trajectory; the credibility of the first budget will determine whether it is a real plan or an aspirational document.

-Coverage gaps: Immunization coverage exceeds 98% (a genuine triumph), but NCD screening, mental health services, rehabilitation, and palliative care remain virtually absent from the public system.
-The UHC agenda requires not just more spending but a fundamental redesign of what services are delivered, where, and by whom.
+Coverage gap snapshot: Immunization coverage exceeds 98% (a genuine system triumph).
+But NCD screening, mental health services, rehabilitation, surgical care, and palliative care remain virtually absent from the public system.
+The UHC agenda requires not merely more spending but a fundamental redesign of what services are delivered, where, and by whom.

 Coverage Gap Analysis